 Ethouwar – Dindéfélo Waterfall - Kédougou

-We head up a stony track towards the Dindéfélo waterfall on the border with Guinea.
+We head up a stony track towards the Dindéfélo waterfall at the foot of Fouta Djalon.
 Here we will enjoy a picnic and can go swimming in the water hole at the foot of the waterfall.

-In the afternoon we will visit the “Market of Kédougou”, a typical and colourful market of the area with many visitors from nearby Guinea.
+In the afternoon we will visit the “Market of Kédougou”, a typical and colourful market of the area.
 Later we can enjoy a relaxing time at the swimming pool or possibly a nice walk.
 Dinner and overnight stay at the camp.

 Gouloumbou – Bassé Santa Fu – Baboon Islands

 We will set off early to cross through Niokolo Koba by road observing all the animals waking up.
 We will stop at Tambacounda and Gouloumbou which is well known for its cultivation of bananas then on the road again toward Gambia via Velingara and Bassé, the most eastern town, situated on the banks of the river.
-Lunch will be in this old colonial centre, which flourished as a commercial crossroads between Gambia, Senegal, Mali and Guinea, and it’s still possible to see many touches of its glorious strategic past.
-We will continue along the south bank road of the River Gambia crossing through the most beautiful Gambian forest to get to the Chimp Rehabilitation Project on the banks of the River Gambia.
-Here we will spend the night in a comfortable safari tent on the slopes with some amazing views across the river and Baboon Islands.
+Lunch will be in this old colonial centre, which flourished as a commercial crossroads between Gambia, Senegal, Mali and Guinea.
+We will continue along the south bank road of the River Gambia crossing through the most beautiful Gambian forest to get to Badi Mayo, the Chimp Rehabilitation Project on the banks of the River Gambia.
+Here we will spend the night in a comfortable safari tent with some amazing views across the river and Baboon Islands.
 Dinner will be in the dining room by the river and the night will be spent in this exclusive natural paradise.